-As a newly public company, we expect to incur increased general and administrative expenses, including legal, accounting and other expenses related to corporate governance, public reporting and compliance with various provisions of the Sarbanes-Oxley Act.
-In addition, we anticipate that our staffing levels will increase slightly from thirteen employees as of the date of this quarterly report on Form 10-Q to between 14 and 16 employees during the 12 to 24 months following June 30, 2018 and, as a result, our general and administrative expenses will increase further.
+We expect to incur increased general and administrative expenses, including legal, accounting and other expenses related to corporate governance and public reporting to become compliant with various provisions of the Sarbanes-Oxley Act.
+In addition, we anticipate that our staffing levels will increase slightly from thirteen employees as of the date of this quarterly report on Form 10-Q to between 14 and 16 employees during the 12 to 24 months following September 30, 2018 and, as a result, our general and administrative expenses will increase further.